ugoproto/ugo_py_doc/docs/Learn Python the Hard Way.md

     We's have 500000 beans, 500 jars, and 5 crates.

-## Exercise 25, Even More Practice
+# Exercise 25, Even More Practice

-~ import, module, package, script, library~
+<sub>import, module, package, script, library</sub>

 - For this exercice, consult the manual.
 - First, run python ex25.py to find out any errors.